waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL**: Suicune will flee immediately.
 Mean Look is required on Turn 1.
 - Note: If Suicune is faster than 36 Speed, it will flee before Mean Look can be used.

-## Repel Trick Mechanics
+## Repel Trick Active Hunt (Turn 15833)
-- Effective Level Range: Lead Pokémon must be higher level than the highest local wild Pokémon (Lv17 on Route 42) but lower level than the Roamer (Lv40).
-- Lead: XENON (Gastly, Lv18) is perfect.
+- Lead: XENON (Gastly, Lv18).
+- Location: Route 42 Grass (50, 12).
+- Status: Suicune confirmed on Route 42 (Turn 15830).
-- Requirement: Super Repels (¥500).
+- Step 1: Use Super Repel.
+- Step 2: Pace in grass at (50, 12) <-> (51, 12) using wild_encounter_looper.
+- Step 3: Turn 1 of battle: MEAN LOOK.

 ## Party Strategy
 - XENON (Gastly, Lv18): Lead for Mean Look/Hypnosis.